Communards: Amnesty

 By the summer of 1878, the concern of amnesty for the Communards had become a significant political issue for France.
-In January 1879, the prime minister, Dufaure, granted mass pardons for the Communards in an attempt to stop the calls for amnesty.
+In January 1879, the prime minister Jules Armand Dufaure granted mass pardons for the Communards in an attempt to stop the calls for amnesty.
 The pardons excused the convictions of the Communards.
-This was a problem for many people, however, who had never actually been convicted, only indicted.
+This was a problem for many people who had never actually been convicted but only indicted.
 On January 16, the government published a list of déportés whose sentences were pardoned.
-These people were allowed to return to France.
-More than one thousand Communards, however, were not included in this list.
-Men who had been convicted of crimes other than political or whose political opinions were considered too dangerous were left behind.
+These people were allowed to return to France; however, more than one thousand Communards were not included in this list.
+Men who had been convicted of crimes other than political, or whose political opinions were considered too dangerous, were left behind.

 After the announcement of the pardons, many people in France were hoping for a stronger declaration of total amnesty.
 Petitions were passed around in all Paris neighborhoods to try and influence the government.
 A bill calling for total amnesty was introduced into the Chamber of Deputies by Louis Blanc and into the senate by Victor Hugo.
 The legislation that was eventually pushed through ensured full civil rights to those not convicted of crimes beyond political, and officially ended the prosecution of Communards in military courts.
 In July 1880, parliament finally voted for total amnesty.

 Nine ships brought the déportés back to France.
 The first arrived in August 1879 and the last arrived in July 1880.
 Large crowds greeted the ships with celebrations.
 Donations of money were collected for the Communards and festivals were held to raise money.
 A committee of aid, headed by Louis Blanc and Victor Hugo, planned a dinner at which they dispersed a small amount of money to all who attended.
 Offers of employment were made, overcoats were given out, and temporary housing was offered.

 Aftermath

 Some Communards chose never to come back to France after having built successful lives in New Caledonia or adopting other countries, such as Australia, as home.
-Many Communards who did come back returned to public life, such as Louise Michel.
-However, many found the adjustment to freedom difficult.
+Many Communards who did come back returned to public life, such as Louise Michel; however, many found the adjustment to freedom difficult.
 Meetings between Communards and their former jailers occurred in the streets, at times leading to minor skirmishes.
 In December 1879, an investigative committee was formed to look into charges of torture in New Caledonia.
 The inquiry lasted two years, collecting the results of previous government studies, more than forty depositions, and testimonials to parliament by the Communards.
-The Communards’ memories of abuse then became public record, which helped to heal the relations between the former prisoners and the state.
+The Communards' memories of abuse then became public record, which helped to heal the relations between the former prisoners and the state.
+The Soviet Union named many places as Kommunarka, such as Kommunarka, where Kommunarka shooting ground was located.